FleekHQ/fleek-docs/docs/hosting/ens-domain.md

 * You must ensure that your browser is able to resolve ENS domains.
 You can test this functionality with Fleek's homepage: [fleek.eth/](https://fleek.eth/).

 * It's possible the link doesn't immediately work.
-Most browsers, if not all of them, will redirect the user to an IPFS gateway and it is possible that the IPFS hash has not yet propagated to the gateway.
+Most browsers, if not all of them, will redirect the user to an IPFS gateway and it is possible that the content for that IPFS hash has not yet propagated to the gateway.
 Wait a few minutes if that is the case.